alperakcan/libhthread/README.md

 ## 5. usage example ##

-  using hthread is pretty simple, just clone libhthread and build,

-  - add <tt>-include hthread.h -DHTHREAD_DEBUG=1 -g -O1</tt> to target cflags
+  using hthread is pretty simple, just clone libhthread and build, add <tt>-include hthread.h -DHTHREAD_DEBUG=1 -g -O1</tt>
-  - and link with <tt>-lhthread -lrt</tt> if HTHREAD_ENABLE_CALLSTACK is 0
+  to target cflags and link with <tt>-lhthread -lrt</tt> if HTHREAD_ENABLE_CALLSTACK is 0 or link with
-  - and link with <tt>-lhthread -lrt -ldl -lbfd</tt> if HTHREAD_ENABLE_CALLSTACK is 1
+  <tt>-lhthread -lrt -ldl -lbfd</tt> if HTHREAD_ENABLE_CALLSTACK is 1

   compile libhthread

-    git clone git://github.com/anhanguera/libhthread.git
+    # git clone git://github.com/anhanguera/libhthread.git
-    cd libhthread
+    # cd libhthread
-    make
+    # make

   let below is the source code - with double lock error - to be monitored: